walles/exactype/README.md

 * Create an IME that when selected shows an empty view
 * Add licensing information (same as AOSP)
 * Draw a Swedish keyboard in the view
+* Size the keyboard and its keys properly and automatically